JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 Three things follow from that shape.

+**Rows are distinct values, not operation count.** Binding N operations to one unit does not imply N different values on every input port. `_operand_mux_plan` canonicalizes the expression each use actually sees after register allocation, including input fields, reused registers, same-state FU outputs, constants and inline glue trees.
+Equal values share one row; a port with one distinct value bypasses the mux; ports with the same state-to-row map share one narrow selector.
+The area estimator and code generator consume the same plan, so the ranking cannot claim a coalescing that the RTL fails to build.
+This matters especially under `--no_hier_syn --no_sweep`: it removes leaves and mux inputs before synthesis rather than relying on cross-instance optimization to discover them.

 **It is an array read, not an if/elif chain.** A variable array index elaborates to the balanced binary `VAR_REF_RD` selection tree — log2(N) deep.
 The nested if/elif form v1 emitted inline elaborates to a *priority* chain, N−1 deep.